-Word of warning: this blog post is half “The Agile Dad” post about experiences that highlighted agility in my family and half complaint session about yet another broken system.
+Word of warning: this blog post is half “Homegrown Agile” post about experiences that highlighted agility in my family and half a complaint session about yet another broken system.

 I haven’t introduced my oldest daughter that we shall affectionately call “M.” For some reason this brings back memories of Madame Judy Dench in her role in one of my favorite sets of films – James Bond, but I digress!
 She was an exemplary high school student (who was involved in performing arts, multiple clubs and community organizations, and graduated with honors), and was accepted into multiple colleges, and was offered several scholarships (including to her school of ultimate choice).
 Finally, she decided on her college – a great little private university in the Georgia foothills of the Appalachian mountains – and set out to make that college her home for the next 4 years.
 However, things happen.
 Sometimes, as we know, “you don’t know what you want until you see what you don’t want.”
 Alas, this was the case with M’s college career.

 As M decided to apply to a more local public university, she ran into a problem – her grade point average (top 10%), her extracurricular activities, her involvement, all went out the window because her math score on the SAT wasn’t considered high enough.
 Without bashing the local college, they are not known as the finest engineering school in the southeast, nor are they widely considered a mathematics mecca.
 Rather they are known more for their liberal arts, teaching, and nursing – none of the areas that generally require high mathematics scores.
 But, because one metric pointed to a certain “assessment” of M, she was immediately shot down.
 The whole idea that the student is not looked at holistically, based on her desires and skills, but rather on whether or not certain antiquated metrics are met.